 Domestic abuse or Intimate Partner Violence (IPV) encompasses physical and sexual assault, stalking, and psychological harm inflicted by a current or former partner.
 The Centers for Disease Control and Prevention defines IPV as a, 'serious, preventable public health problem that affects millions of Americans.'

 Emotional and psychological abuse is one element of IPV.
-It comprises a repeated pattern of controlling or coercive behaviour undertaken within the confines of an intimate relationship.
-Consumed by an overwhelming need to dominate and control, the abuser manipulates, demoralises and isolates his victim using tactics such as: verbal attacks, threats of violence, humiliation and mind games.
+It comprises a repeated pattern of controlling or coercive behavior undertaken within the confines of an intimate relationship.
+Consumed by an overwhelming need to dominate and control, the abuser manipulates, demoralizes, and isolates his victim using tactics such as verbal attacks, threats of violence, humiliation, and mind games.

 Unfortunately, this type of abuse is difficult to spot.
 It is so insidious that the injured party is often unaware that they are being vilified.
 There are no bruises or broken bones, but they are exposed to a deluge of negative emotions.
 The perpetrator uses subtle tactics that slowly escalate until the victim accepts these actions as being normal.

 Relatively little research has been carried out specifically for sufferers of emotional abuse.
 Most studies consider domestic violence as a whole.
 This is to be expected as surveys show that psychological abuse usually precedes physical aggression.

 Overall, women are more likely to be abused than men.
 However, this may be due to under-reporting by males, who may feel too embarrassed to report their partner to the relevant authorities.
 It is important to remember that victims can be of any age, gender, or ethnicity.
 They can also be in same-sex or heterosexual relationships.
 Disturbingly, emotional abuse is also commonplace in teenage relationships.
 While psychological abuse declines with age, older men experience more abuse than their female counterparts.